persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

       - Define the mathematical relationships between the input and output variables (**Formula** column).
         Note that the language used here differs from Python (see corresponding syntax for operators, mathematical functions and constants below).
-      - Launch the computation of the selected output values based on inputs and formula (**Evaluate** button).
+      - Launch the computation of the selected output values based on inputs and formula (**Check model** button).
         It shall be used to test the physical model.
 To save the output values, the user should use a :ref:`Model evaluation <modelEvaluation>`.